Corruption in Malaysia: 1MDB scandal

 The 1Malaysia Development Berhad scandal (1MDB scandal) has been described as "one of the world's greatest financial scandals" and declared by the United States Department of Justice as the "largest kleptocracy case to date" in 2016.

 In 2015, Malaysia's then-Prime Minister Najib Razak had been accused of channelling over RM 2,672,000,000 (approximately US$700,000,000) from 1Malaysia Development Berhad (1MDB), a government-run strategic development company (masterminded by Low Taek Jho), into his personal bank accounts.
 Dismissal of charges over this triggered widespread outrage among Malaysians, with many calling for Najib Razak's resignation – including Mahathir Mohamad, one of Najib's predecessors, who later defeated Najib in the 2018 general election and returned to power.

 Anwar Ibrahim, a political leader in opposition to Najib, openly questioned 1MDB's credentials as early as 2010.
 He had told Parliament that, according to records held by the Companies Commission, the company "has no business address and no appointed auditor."
 According to its publicly filed accounts, 1MDB had nearly RM 42 billion (US$11.73 billion) in debt by 2015.
 Some of this debt resulted from a $3 billion state-guaranteed 2013 bond issue led by the American investment bank Goldman Sachs, which had been reported to have received fees of up to $300 million for the deal, although the bank disputes this figure.
 Nevertheless, Goldman Sachs was charged in a Foreign Bribery Case and agreed to pay over $2.9 billion in a settlement with the U.S. Department of Justice (DOJ).
-The Malaysian Conference of Rulers called for prompt investigation of the scandal, saying that it was causing a crisis of confidence in Malaysia.
+The Malaysian Conference of Rulers called for a prompt investigation of the scandal, saying that it was causing a crisis of confidence in Malaysia.